 Testimony is presented in the approximate chronological order in which the assaults occurred prior to Holden declaring Alamance and Caswell counties to be in insurrection, and not in the order in which the testimonies were presented during his impeachment trial.

-During their investigations into alleged assaults in Alamance and Caswell counties, agents for Governor Holden counted at least 100 homes broken into, their occupants assaulted, and in at least 8 instances murdered by Kuklux during the insurrection; only 4 of those murders are documented in 61 Citizens.
-The 61 citizens terrorized in these incidents does not include the many more–at least 92–who were direct witnesses to the assaults.
+During their investigations into alleged assaults in Alamance and Caswell counties, agents for Governor Holden counted at least 100 homes broken into, their occupants assaulted, and at least 8 men murdered by Kuklux during the insurrection; only 4 of those murders are documented in 61 Citizens.
+The 61 citizens terrorized in these incidents does not name the many more–at least 92–who were direct witnesses to the assaults.

 Also included in 61 Citizens is a brief introduction to the impeachment trial and an appendix that adds another 59 citizens to the list of those known through their testimony to the U.S. Congress in 1871 to have been assaulted by KuKlux in Alamance County during the same time period covered in the main contents.